malthejorgensen/blagblogblag.com/_drafts/2016-03-11-Remote-debugging-with-rpdb2.md

     Please type a password:1234

 Now I'm back to the same problem `pdb` had! -- this prompt won't be shown to me when I pipe the output.
-Luckily, it always the same prompt, so you can simply type the password after waiting a bit for `rpdb2` to start:
+Luckily, it's always the same prompt, so you can simply type the password after waiting a bit for `rpdb2` to start:

     > rdb2 -d myscript.py | wc -l
     1234

-Next thing you need to do is to attach to the process:
+The next thing you need to do is to attach to the process:

     > rdb2 -a myscript.py
     A password should be set to secure debugger client-server communication.